keeto/mootools-elements-fromselector/README.md

 --------------------

 - This function always returns an `Elements` instance--regardless of whether there were elements created.
+- The implementation follows the design decisions from the `Element` constructor (1.3):
-- Like the `Element` constructor, the `fromSelector` function uses `Slick.parse` internally to process the selector string.
+  - The `fromSelector` function uses `Slick.parse` internally to process the selector string.
-- Attribute values are only processed if the equality operator for the attribute selector is `=` (also like `Element`).
+  - Attribute values are only processed if the equality operator for the attribute selector is `=`.
+All other operators are ignored.
+  - Attribute selectors are passed to `Element.set`, so all dynamic setters are supported (so long as they allow for string values).
 - The builder only understands the descendant, child and sibling combinators and their corresponding reverse combinators.
 Special combinators are not implemented (yet?).
 - The descendant and child combinators (` ` and `>`) are treated as the same combinator by the builder.
 Likewise, the reverse descendant and reverse child combinators are also treated as the same.